core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Unsubscribe {#unsubscribe}

-A CoAP client can unsubscribe simply by canceling the observation as described in {{Section 3.6 of RFC7641}}.
-The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.
-Also on {{Section 3.6 of RFC7641}}, the client can simply "forget" the observation.
-Consequently, upon receiving the next notification, the client replies with a CoAP Reset message, which results in the broker removing the client from the list of observers.
+A CoAP client can unsubscribe by canceling the observation as described in {{Section 3.6 of RFC7641}}.
+For example, the client can use CoAP GET with the Observe Option set to 1, or simply "forget" the observation and let the server remove it through its own observation lifetime mechanisms.

 As per {{RFC7641}}, a server transmits notifications mostly as non-confirmable messages, but it sends a notification as a confirmable message instead of a non-confirmable message at least every 24 hours.